fazland/dto-management-bundle/docs/dto-structure.md

 :warning:&nbsp;-- Namespace naming -- :warning:
 ---------------------------------------------------------
 At this moment the only way to version the DTOs is using the date in theirs namespace.
-This a known limitation although is the reccomended way.
+This a known limitation although is the recommended way.

 Example
 -------